Lichtensteinchen/armamm/README.md

 1. *Download Mods*
 > Uses the steamcmd which also downloads the server
-> Downloads the mods into the steamcmd workshop directory
+> Downloads the mods into the steamcmd workshop directory, lowercases them afterwards
 > Symlinks the mods inside the arma 3 servers mods directory
 > How it works:
 > You need to input the workshop id of the arma 3 mod